Welfare Volunteers

 Meet one of our volunteers!

-“I enjoy being a welfare volunteer as it gives me the opportunity to give something back to society.”
-Mike Buckmaster, joined WHSmith Wholesale in 1959 and worked his way up to senior management until he retired in 1998.
-He became an welfare volunteer in Oxfordshire 16 years ago, taking on 2 beneficiaries, which has since gradually increased to 9 households.
+“Mike Buckmaster, joined WHSmith Wholesale in 1959 and worked his way up to senior management until he retired in 1998.
+He became a Welfare Volunteer in Oxfordshire around 20 years ago, taking on 2 beneficiaries, which has since gradually increased to 9 households.

-Mike says “I enjoy being a welfare volunteer as it gives me the opportunity to give something back to society.
+Mike says “I enjoy being a Welfare Volunteer as it gives me the opportunity to give something back to society.
 It also ensures, where possible, NewstrAid is able to help the beneficiaries where it is needed.
 I have seen for myself the way the financial help has put a smile on faces.